fightingwalrus/iGCS/README.md

 ![alt tag](https://raw.github.com/fightingwalrus/iGCS/master/iGCS/Icons/Icon-50.png) iGCS
 ====

 iGCS is a UAV Ground Control Station for iPad.

-It is intended for use with UAVs conforming to the MAVLink protocol, such as the [ArduPilot Mega](http://dev.ardupilot.com).
+It is intended for use with UAVs conforming to the MAVLink protocol, such as the [ArduPilot Mega](http://dev.ardupilot.com), the Pixhawk as used in the 3DR Iris, and the AR.Drone 2.0 (with Flight Recorder).

 At present, it requires the use of a RedPark Serial cable for connecting to serial device such as an XBee or XTend radio.
 Support for the Fighting Walrus Radio is under active development.